 Blumberg has received numerous awards for his work including the Walter Hinrichsen Award from the American Academy of Arts and Letters (2004), the George Ladd Prix de Paris Fellowship (1991-93), two Nicola De Lorenzo Prizes for Composition (1990 and 1994), and a BMI Student Composer Award (1987).
 He has also been the recipient of a MetLife Creative Connections grant from the Meet The Composer Foundation (2009), and a Subito Grant from the American Composers Forum (2005).

-Music by Stephen Blumberg has been performed in Italy, France, the Netherlands, Germany, and Brazil, as well as throughout the United States, by soloists including Grammy-nominated harpsichordist Jory Vinikour, pianist Sarah Cahill, flutist Laurel Zucker, and percussionist Daniel Kennedy, and by ensembles such as the Arditti String Quartet, the Cassatt String Quartet, Earplay, the Empyrean Ensemble, Octagon, Music Now, Tanosaki-Richards Duo, Ensemble Chiaroscuro, Citywater, and the California Youth Symphony.
+Music by Stephen Blumberg has been performed in Italy, France, the Netherlands, Germany, and Brazil, as well as throughout the United States, by soloists including two-time GRAMMY nominee harpsichordist Jory Vinikour, pianist Sarah Cahill, flutist Laurel Zucker, and percussionist Daniel Kennedy, and by ensembles such as the Arditti String Quartet, the Cassatt String Quartet, Earplay, the Empyrean Ensemble, Octagon, Music Now, Tanosaki-Richards Duo, Ensemble Chiaroscuro, Citywater, and the California Youth Symphony.
 Inflorescence for flute solo has been included on a CD of solo flute music released by Laurel Zucker on the Cantilena label.
-Gyre for harpsichord solo will be included on a CD of contemporary American harpsichord music released by Jory Vinikour on the Sono Luminus label in September 2013.
-Blumberg’s solo marimba piece Scrabble is being published by Edition Peters in 2013.
+Gyre for harpsichord solo is included on a CD by Jory Vinikour on the Sono Luminus label, released in September 2013.
+This CD, Toccatas: Modern American Music for Harpsichord, was nominated for a GRAMMY in December 2014.
+Blumberg’s solo marimba piece Scrabble was published by Edition Peters in October 2013.